The Fat Guy Strangler: Plot

-Lois' father, Carter, calls her and tells her how violent Patrick is, but she assures him Patrick is safe, although she becomes worried after seeing on the news that a fat man has been murdered.
-Lois remains in denial as more murders are committed, even though Brian tries to convince her that Patrick is the killer.
+Lois' father, Carter, calls her and tells her how violent Patrick is, but she assures him Patrick is safe.
+However, she becomes worried after seeing on the news that a fat man has been murdered.
+Lois remains in denial as more murders against fat people are committed, even as Brian tries to convince her that Patrick is the killer.

 Peter brings the fat men back to his home to protect them, but after learning from Brian that Patrick is the killer, a chase between the fat men and Patrick ensues.
 Brian, still at the house, shows Patrick's room to Lois, where several of his victims are either deceased or had been left for dead, and photographic evidence of Patrick killing them.
-Lois continues to make exaggerated excuses, still wanting to believe her brother is a nice person, but ultimately she snaps out of her denial and realizes that Patrick is a threat.
+Lois struggles with her denial but ultimately realizes that Patrick is a threat, and that he could harm Peter.
 Lois and Brian pursue Patrick and Peter into the woods, where Patrick is strangling Peter.
 Patrick quickly releases Peter after Lois threatens to stab Marion, his imaginary wife.
 Patrick apologizes, telling Lois that he never meant to hurt her, and the two agree he should be sent back to the mental hospital, where Lois and the family plan to visit him once a month.